This article attempts to describe the pros and cons to living in Taipei with a chronic illness.

 Hospitals in Taipei and New Taipei range from good to bad.
 It depends on the hospital.

 None of the doctors I’ve seen for AS are up-to-date on the latest research.
-I’ve yet to find an expert who actually knows what they are talking about with Fibromyalgia and ME, which means I must advocate for myself and be pushy at each appointment.
+This means I must advocate for myself and be pushy at each appointment.

 When I’ve been in ER, we’ve paid close attention to what is happening.
 It’s inconsistent across all hospitals in Taiwan.
 Usually private hospitals offer the best ER care.

 One thing that really bugs me about hospital care in Taiwan is that your family looks after you.
 They provide your food, wash you, help you to and from the bathroom, and even meet you in post-op to wheel you back to your room after surgery.
 It’s a no frills system here for hospital and post op care.